- Date : 23/01/2020

 Investing in an internet company?
 Spend time on its website.
 A restaurant chain?
 Make sure you dine there first.
 Focus on the key factors mentioned above.
 Perform scuttlebutt by interacting with distributors, customers and vendors.

 A challenging market environment may cause stock price to fall in the near term.
 But if the management is sincere and business is robust, then average your buying price.
 In the end, you will emerge as a profitable investor.
+The good news is you can now open a free online trading account with Sharekhan and it also gives you a lower brokerage rate.
+Click here to open NOW!

 Disclaimer: This article is intended for general information purposes only and should not be construed as investment or tax or legal advice.
 You should separately obtain independent advice when making decisions in these areas.